jwizzle/nd.nvim/README.md

 ## Todo

+* Sync more often, or create an action to reload notes
 * Auto-creation of backlinks
 * More telescope shortcuts
 * Actions to fill the header of current file with links/tags from zettel contents